Soleil Moon Frye: Other ventures

 In 2007, Frye, along with two friends, opened The Little Seed, an eco-friendly children's specialty boutique in Los Angeles.
 The boutique closed in August 2012, and is now an Internet-based business.

 In March 2010, Frye and her friend and former co-star Melissa Joan Hart launched the "Better Together" campaign for Gain.

 In September 2011, Frye released her first book, Happy Chaos: From Punky to Parenting and My Perfectly Imperfect Adventures in Between.
 In October 2013, she released a party-planning book, Let's Get This Party Started.
 She also hosted a web series, Her Say, from 2011 to 2012, and currently hosts a blog on her official website, moonfrye.com, both of which deal with women's issues and parenting.

 In 2014, Frye co-founded P.S.
 XO, a company that sells party decoration kits.
 The name was then changed to MoonFrye, and expanded to include DIY kits for families and an app of the same name.
 They later merged with the company Seedling, which specializes in "activity kits".

 Personal life

 As a teen, Frye suffered from gigantomastia.
 She underwent a breast reduction three months before her 16th birthday.

 In the 1990s, Frye was romantically involved with hip-hop artist Danny Boy O'Connor, with whom she remains friends.

 On October 25, 1998, Frye married television producer Jason Goldberg in a Jewish ceremony (Frye's mother is Jewish, as is Goldberg).
 Frye and Goldberg have four children: daughters born in August 2005 and March 2008 and sons born in February 2014 and May 2016.
 Goldberg and Frye renewed their marriage vows in a ceremony in 2008.
-In 2020, after 22 years of marriage, the couple separated.
+However, in 2020, after 22 years of marriage, the couple separated.
 In December 2020, Frye filed for divorce.
 The divorce was finalized in April 2022.

+In 2022, Frye dated childhood friend Shifty Shellshock of Crazy Town.